 Best Season to visit Tawang?

 Personally, I feel the spring & early summer (March-May), as well as post-monsoon months (September-October), are the best time to visit the Tawang circuit.
 I visited in January, the peak of winter.
 You may like it if you have some fascination for snowfall but, to be honest, I prefer warmer weather when visibility is better and easier to roam around.

 Mobile and Internet Connectivity in Tawang

 Mobile and data connectivity was reasonably good all along the Tawang-Bomdila circuit on my Airtel connection.
 There is no problem at all in lower areas such as Bomdila & Dirang.
 Once you cross the Se La, I expected it to be weak in Tawang but it was still working.
 Tawang has electricity issues and so there are occasional power cuts and the network also goes down during those times but it works when the power is there.

-Can you suggest someone to plan a trip for Mon?
+Can you suggest someone to plan a trip for Tawang?

-Visiting Mon on your own is possible but can be difficult.
+Visiting on your own is possible but can be difficult, especially to find the really offbeat stuff.
 If you need help, you can always contact someone like HolidayScout who can arrange everything for you.

 Inner Line Permits (ILP) for Tawang